rubrikinc/use-cases/auto-assign-sla-domains-by-prism-categories/README.md

   * *RubrikAddress* - refers to the IP or FQDN of the Rubrik Cluster hosting the SLA Domains
   * *RubrikCredentials* - path to credential object with appropriate access to Rubrik CDM, encrypted with the Microsoft Common Language Infrastructure (CLIXML)

 The configuration file must adhere to JSON standards.

-The file can be created manually or automatically by executing the script with no parameters `prism-category-to-sla.ps1` and following the prompts.
+***Note: The file can be created manually or automatically by executing the script with no parameters `prism-category-to-sla.ps1` and following the prompts.***

 If creating the file manually, you must also provide encrypted credential files to connect to both Prism and Rubrik.
 These can be generated with the following syntax: